 Largely due to consumerism mindset and the industrial era, the planet is absolutely drowning in carbon emissions.
-But, don’t be too frightened though, this carbon offsets guide will show individuals and business the best ways to avoid scammy programs and make sure when buying carbon offsets, the revenue is being used to help the planet, not enrich tricksters.
+But, don’t be too frightened though, this carbon offsets guide shows individuals and business the best ways to avoid scammy programs and how make sure when buying carbon offsets, the revenue is being used to help the planet, not enrich tricksters.

 What are Carbon Offsets?

 Carbon Offsets make it possible for individuals and organizations to reduce (or even eliminate) their carbon footprint.
 This is done by investing in projects and programs that reduce global greenhouse gas emissions (GHG).
 The primary GHG targeted by offsets is CO2, which the USDA has determined to be one of the primary drivers of climate change.